Creating a visual experience for Fatboy Slim at Coachella

 Next thing I knew he sent me a demo titled “Your Tune.”
 Then he got RivaStarr and Beardyman involved and the whole thing grew into a monster to the point where, a few months after this email conversation, we’re getting photos sent in from people who have tattoos saying “Eat, Sleep, Rave, Repeat.”

 Fleming: Coachella originally approached us asking if we would like to do a show based around the four seasons.
-A set at Coachella is 60 minutes long, so the festival organizers were looking to split it into four parts and use a bunch of physical effects, such as fire, snow, and rain, to accentuate the different seasons.
+The set at Coachella is 60 minutes long, so the festival organizers were looking to split it into four parts and use a bunch of physical effects, such as fire, snow, and rain, to accentuate the different seasons.
 We had a think about this and obviously loved the idea of the different physical effects but thought the four seasons might be a bit like doing opera.

 Adobe: What special elements are included in the Coachella show?

 Fleming: As well as building a boom box that has ice, fire, and rain built into it we used a 3D model of Norman’s head that was shot at Pinewood Studios.
 We inserted it in with other graphics and 3D elements around the head.
 It appears every couple of bars in the song.
-All of the mapping was done and put together in Adobe After Effects CC, along with the textures and finishing.
+All of the mapping was done and put together in After Effects CC, along with the textures and finishing.

 We also put Norman in the middle of the screen in a 9×9 matrix and created accompanying video content and original graphics, including a fun fruit machine.
 All of the video content was edited in Adobe Premiere Pro CC.
 It was great to be able to throw multiple codecs and file types right onto the timeline in Premiere Pro CC and have it work seamlessly.